The Living Heritage Foundation

 WHAT HAVE WE DONE?

-• 12-16 artists reveal Sims' Majesty of the Spiritual at Lincoln Ctr, in SF & Chicago
+• 12-16 artists sang to 4 standing ovations in Robert Sims' Majesty of the Spiritual at Lincoln Ctr, in SF, Chicago & LA

-• MET star Bryce-Davis completes her first album in praise of women
+• MET star Raehann Bryce-Davis has completed her first solo album EVOLUTION for release this Spring

 The list goes on -- artists to audition in Europe, sing opera in China, make a recording in New Zealand, perform at the MET, Lincoln Center, and Spoleto Festival, and present international masterclasses on Zoom -- An amazing record for a small organization!
 WE ARE SMALL BUT MIGHTY!